High-Turnover Performance Systems

 The Problem Is No Longer Effort — It’s Architecture

-The state of collegiate athletics today has entered a state of permanent churn.
-Roster movement, coaching carousel, rapid technology adoption, and shifting economics have increased complexity faster than departments can absorb.
-Despite more staff, more data, and increased spending, availability remains inconsistent, and injuries continue to tax budgets and competitive planning… Failure does not come from a lack of talent or effort, but from a lack of architecture.
+The state of collegiate athletics today is in a cycle of chaos.
+Roster movement, coaching changes, rapid technology adoption, and shifting economics have created complexity that departments struggle to manage.
+Despite having more staff, more data, and increased spending, athlete availability remains inconsistent.
+Injuries continue to strain budgets and disrupt competitive planning.
+The failure we see does not stem from a lack of talent or effort; it arises from a lack of architecture.

 Fragmentation Is the Hidden Tax

-The root cause is not a shortage of knowledge or effort; it is fragmentation.
-Strength & conditioning, athletic training, sports medicine, sports science, nutrition, academics, and operations often operate on different calendars and definitions, optimizing locally instead of globally… Within that fragmentation, time becomes the critical casualty.
+The root cause of this issue is fragmentation.
+Strength and conditioning, athletic training, sports medicine, sports science, nutrition, academics, and operations often work on separate timelines and definitions.
+They optimize locally instead of globally.
+Within this fragmentation, time becomes the critical casualty.

-This paper outlines the infrastructure required to restore availability, reduce waste, and stabilize historical high-turnover performance systems in an ever changing collegiate athletic environment.
+This paper outlines the infrastructure needed to restore availability, reduce waste, and stabilize high-turnover performance systems in an ever-changing collegiate athletic environment.

 Download the full white paper (PDF)